-Pervasive developmental disorders (PDD) are a group of disorders characterized by delays in the development of socialization and communication skills.
+Once known as pervasive developmental disorders (PDD), autism spectrum disorders (ASDs) are a group of disorders characterized by delays in the development of socialization and communication skills.
 These disorders are present at birth, but the signs of the disorders usually are noticed during a child's first 3 years of life.

-The severity of pervasive developmental disorders varies by individual.
+The severity of an autism spectrum disorder varies by individual.
 Treatment for these disorders includes behavioral training, speech and occupational therapy, and parent education and support.

 |Primary Medical Reviewer||John Pope, MD - Pediatrics|